 Grappa, an Italian liquor

 Grappa is a uniquely Italian drink.
-Traditionally, made from pomace, that is, discarded grape seeds, stalks and stems that are a by-product of the winemaking process, grappa has been around since the Middle Ages.
+Traditionally made from pomace, that is, discarded grape seeds, stalks and stems that are a by-product of the winemaking process, grappa has been around since the Middle Ages, but its history has even deeper roots.

 Similar to France’s brandies and cognac, or Portugal’s sherry, grappa is a distilled beverage.
 That means the mixture of grape pieces and alcohol is heated gently, allowing much of the mixture to evaporate, and leaving a potent concentration.
 Today’s grappa is about 40 to 45 percent alcohol.
 That’s 80 to 90 proof.
 After distillation, Grappa is usually stored in glass bottles for about six months before it is distributed.
 The flavor profile of grappa depends on the grape varietal used, but generally, grappa is potent and dry.
 Occasionally, a producer will add a little syrup or herbs to sweeten the lot.
 This sweeter grappa is particularly popular on the American market.